HermesBoots/holbertonschool-csharp/0x03-csharp-hashset_stack_queue_linkedlist/README.md

 ## Add Node to the Beginning
 Add a new node to the start of a linked list and return the whole node.

+## Find Value
+Get the index of a value in a linked list.